- Online Shopping Statistics – Do the Numbers Count?

 19. Detailed reviews + option to leave a review

-Social proof is a very important psychological phenomenon.
-It’s an outstanding marketing strategy to legitimize your products, services, and your company.
+Social proof is a fundamental psychological phenomenon.
+Moreover, it’s an outstanding marketing strategy to legitimize your products, services, and your company.

 20. Similar products / You might also like